-by Marki Flannery, President and CEO
+by Marki Flannery, Former President and CEO

 It was the cough that first alerted a caregiver checking by telephone on Brenda, an 82-year-old retired school librarian living with COPD, asthma, diabetes, hypertension, and other chronic illnesses.
 Brenda’s home health aide joined the phone call and noted that her client’s chilly apartment seemed to prompt the cough.
 As the home health care team continued to confer with Brenda, they soon uncovered that the retired librarian did not understand her medications, was reluctant to use her nebulizer, and couldn’t afford a space heater to warm her persistently cold apartment.

 Following up, an RN clinical care manager from the Visiting Nurse Service of New York proceeded to connect Brenda with the comprehensive care she needed, in the place she needed it most: her home.
 The care manager educated Brenda on the importance of proper nebulizer use, helped her manage her medications at home once the pulmonologist revisited her prescriptions, and reached out to a family member who was able to provide a space heater.

 It is exactly this kind of home-based comprehensive care management, which considers the patient’s entire life and puts patient education and empowerment at the center of care, that is leading us—right now—into the future of health care.

 The fast-growing home care industry—expected to grow 54% by 2026—is evolving to meet the challenges of how Americans age today.